List of East Bengal FC records and statistics: History

 On 28 July 1920, Mohun Bagan was scheduled to play Jorabagan in the Cooch Behar Cup.
 Jorabagan sent out their starting eleven but with the notable exclusion of defender Sailesh Bose who was dropped from the squad for reasons not disclosed.
 The vice-president of Jorabagan, Suresh Chandra Chaudhuri, asked for Bose to be included in the line-up but the club coaches did not listen.
 Chaudhuri left the club due to this and, along with Raja Manmatha Nath Chaudhuri, Ramesh Chandra Sen and Aurobinda Ghosh, formed East Bengal on 1 August 1920, named after the region they hailed from.

 East Bengal Club played their first match in the 1920 Hercules Cup, which was a 7-a-side tournament that they won.
 After the tournament, the club became affiliated with the Indian Football Association.
 They won their first-ever full tournament in 1921, lifting the Khogendra Shield.
 The red and gold brigade qualified for the Calcutta Football League 1st division in 1925.
 They won their first 1st title in 1942.
 East Bengal won their first IFA Shield in 1943.
 In 1945, East Bengal won their first double of winning both Calcutta Football League and IFA Shield.

-From 1949-51, East Bengal became the first team to make a hat-trick of wins in IFA Shield.
+From 1949 to 1951, East Bengal became the first team to make a hat-trick of wins in IFA Shield.
 In 1970, the club defeated Asian giants PAS Tehran to win the IFA Shield trophy.
 In 1972, East Bengal won Calcutta Football League, IFA Shield, Durand Cup and Rovers Cup in a single season, thus becoming the first team to do so.
 In 1972, East Bengal also made a record of being the first and till date only Indian team winning the Calcutta Football League without conceding a single goal, which they again repeated in 1991.
 In 1973, the club defeated Pyongyang City SC to lift the IFA Shield title and went on to defeat another North Korean team Dok Ro Gang to lift the DCM Trophy in the same season.